 Required Documents (upload to folder #1)

-a narrative to elucidate accomplishments in the award category.
-This may include a statement of personal goals or philosophy in award category and a statement that ties together activities (not to exceed 5 double-spaced, 12-pt.
-Times font pages with 1 inch margins);
+a narrative to elucidate accomplishments in the award category (this may include a statement of personal goals or philosophy in award category and a statement that ties together activities, not to exceed five double-spaced, 12-point, Times New Roman font, pages with one-inch margins);

-internal/external invited letters/statements/testimonials to support accomplishments in award category (minimum of 3, not to exceed 6 letters); and
+internal and external invited letters, statements, or testimonials to support accomplishments in award category (minimum of three, not to exceed six letters; all letters must be combined into a single PDF); and

 impact or significance of activity.

 Nomination portfolios that do not conform to the documentation outlined above will not be considered.
-It is strongly recommended, therefore, that chairs/directors, deans and former college awardees mentor nominees in preparing their materials.
+It is strongly recommended, therefore, that chairs and directors, deans, and former college awardees mentor nominees in preparing their materials.
 Faculty members nominated at the college-level must submit nomination materials for review at the university- level in order to qualify for the Presidential Distinction Awards.

-Award recipients’ nomination forms, narratives (22.a.
-3) and summaries (22.a.
-5), but not reference letters or other materials, will be made available to assist faculty in preparing future submissions.
+Award recipients’ nomination forms, narratives (see Section 05.01 a.
+3)), and summaries (see Section 05.01 a.
+5)) may be available to assist faculty in preparing future submissions.

-By , each committee will review the nominations, and make recommendations based on the criteria outlined in paragraphs 14 and 15, using the specified rubric/evaluation instrument and the Committee Member Evaluation Form.
-The committees will forward their first, second, and third choices to the provost.
+By May 1, each committee will review the nominations and make recommendations based on the criteria outlined in Section 03.02, using the specified rubric and evaluation instrument and the Committee Member Evaluation form.
+Committees will forward their first, second, and third choices to the provost and VPAA.
 The nomination forms and the names of all university-level award nominees will accompany the ranked list of finalists.

-Only committee members who have reviewed all nomination portfolios and are in attendance at the meeting to select the first, second and third ranked nominees may vote.
-If time permits, an appointed committee member who is unable to attend the review meeting may recommend an alternate college representative to the Faculty Senate for endorsement.
-The same requirements for review and attendance apply to alternate members.
+Only committee members who have reviewed all nomination portfolios to select the first, second, and third ranked nominees may vote.
+While committee members are encouraged to participate in-person, electronic participation is allowed for members assigned to the Round Rock Campus or with extenuating circumstances authorized by the committee chair.
+If time permits, an appointed committee member who is unable to fully participate in the process may recommend an alternate college representative to the Faculty Senate for endorsement.
+The same expectations for portfolio review and attendance apply to alternate members.

-By , the Provost will review the committee’s rankings and forward recommendations to the President.
+By May 15, the provost and VPAA will review the committees’ rankings and forward recommendations to the president.

-By , the President will notify the Provost of the recipients.
+By June 1, the president will notify the provost and VPAA of the award recipients.

-The President will announce the recipients of the awards through a personal letter to each nominee and an administrative memo to the faculty.
+The president will announce the recipients through a personal letter to each nominee and an administrative memorandum to the faculty.

-Media Relations and Publications will prepare and distribute the appropriate news release.
+Media Relations will prepare and distribute the appropriate news release.

 The president will recognize the Presidential Seminar awardee at the Fall Convocation and will preside at the fall reception honoring the recipient.
 The president will present the recipient with a plaque, a commemorative medallion, and acknowledge the $5,000 remuneration that accompanies the Presidential Seminar.

 The Presidential Seminar will be held during the spring semester.
-The recipient’s department/school will host the Presidential Seminar.
-Faculty from the recipient’s department, professors in the same discipline at other universities, and past Presidential Seminar presenters will be specifically invited to the presentation, and the event will be announced to the campus community.
+The recipient’s department or school will host the Presidential Seminar.
+Faculty from the recipient’s department or school, professors in the same discipline at other universities, and past Presidential Seminar presenters will be specifically invited to the presentation, and the event will be announced to the university community.

-The President will nominate qualified recipients of the Presidential Award for Excellence in Teaching for the TSUS Regents’ Teacher Award in accord with procedures established by the TSUS Regents.
-(See paragraph 9.)
+The president will nominate qualified recipients of the Presidential Award for Excellence in Teaching for the TSUS Regents’ Teacher Award in accordance with procedures established by the TSUS Regents (see Section 01.09).